algao1/blurb/content/posts/kv_store.md

 }
 ```

-Finding/determining whether a kv-pair exists in a SSTable involves iterating over *all* entries stored, which is good enough for our current implementation.
+Finding and determining whether a kv-pair exists in a SSTable involves iterating over **all** entries stored, which is sufficient for our current implementation.
+Each time we read a kv-pair, we must also increment the file offset.

 ```go
 // sst_manager.go